Akshay-cita/countingorganizations/README.md

 # Counting Organizations
 This application will read the mailbox data (mbox.txt) and count the number of email messages per organization (i.e. domain name of the email address) using a database sqlite3.
 The data file for this application `mbox.txt`
-You can find the file along with this repocitory.
+You can find the file along with this repository.
 ## Note:
 If you run the program multiple times in testing or with dfferent files, make sure to empty out the data before each run.
 ## Libraries Used: